Prenatal Care

 What is Prenatal Care?

 Prenatal care is the health care a woman receives while pregnant to check in on her health and the health of the growing baby.
-Prenatal care occurs across multiple reoccurring visits throughout the duration of a pregnancy.
+Prenatal care occurs across multiple reoccurring visits throughout the duration of pregnancy.

 It is important to receive prenatal care to monitor the health of you and your baby.